Beliavsky/Fortran-code-on-GitHub/README.md

 [IntegralALL](https://github.com/neutrinomuon/IntegralALL): integrate arrays and functions numerically using Gauss-Legendre Quadrature, Simpson's rule, the trapezoidal rule, and other methods, by Jean Gomes.
 The Python package pyintegralall calls the Fortran code.

+[Legendre-Gauss-Lobatto-Quadrature](https://github.com/SpirosZafeiris/Legendre-Gauss-Lobatto-Quadrature): module that calculates the Legendre-Gauss-Lobatto Quadrature as well as a useful set of functions for the Jacobi polynomials, by SpirosZafeiris

 [kronrod](https://github.com/jacobwilliams/kronrod): generates [Gauss-Kronrod](https://en.wikipedia.org/wiki/Gauss%E2%80%93Kronrod_quadrature_formula) coefficients, by Jacob Williams

 [modern quadpack](https://github.com/nshaffer/modern_quadpack): provides QUADPACK as a module with explicit interfaces to the user-level routines and names for magic constants, by nshaffer